StuartLiv/CPSC210-project/README.md

 - Overall mass of food
 - Time of meals

-Users can store recipes with measured amounts of food to for more ease of tracking, add ingredients they use to the database, see daily summary statistics about their food, compare information about different ingredients, observe diet changes over time and more.
+Users can store recipes with measured amounts of food as *frequent meals* to make entering them again easier, add ingredients they use to the database, see daily summary statistics about their food, compare information about different ingredients, observe diet changes over time and more.

 As someone who currently tries to track this information, I have yet to find a method better than doing it in my head and only daily tracking, and not over a longer period of time, as to maintain and calculate this data on my own is far